mccanne/sharkfest/README.md

 ![Git Storage Model](fig/git-model.png)

+The Zed Lake's use cases are malleable through its API
+* the Zed service is not a monolithic black box
+* rich API for automation and tooling
-Let's look at a few use cases...
+* let's look at a few use cases

 ## Automatic Insights through Programmable Analytics